Hitting and Harvesting Pumpkins: Introduction

-We present in Section~\ref{sec:algorithm} a single-exponential algorithm for $p$-$c$-\textsc{Cover} for every fixed $c \geq 1$, using a combination of a kernelization-like technique and iterative compression.
+We present in Section~\ref{sec:algorithm} a single-exponential algorithm for $p$-$c$-\textsc{Hit} for every fixed $c \geq 1$, using a combination of a kernelization-like technique and iterative compression.
+(In fact, we will solve the {\sl constructive} version of the problem.)
 Notice that this generalizes the above results for \textsc{$p$-Vertex Cover} and \textsc{$p$-Feedback Vertex Set}.
 We remark that asymptotically these algorithms are optimal, that is, it is known that unless ETH fails neither \textsc{$p$-Vertex Cover} nor \textsc{$p$-Feedback Vertex Set} admit an algorithm with running time $2^{o(k)}\cdot n^{\mathcal{O}(1)}$~\cite{CCF+05,ImpagliazzoPZ01}.
-It is worth to mention here that a similar quantitative approach was taken by Lampis~\cite{Lampis10} for graph problems expressible in MSOL parameterized by the sum of the formula size and the size of a minimum vertex cover of the input graph.
+It is worth mentioning here that a similar quantitative approach was taken by Lampis~\cite{Lampis10} for graph problems expressible in MSOL parameterized by the sum of the formula size and the size of a minimum vertex cover of the input graph.